pbrook/buildroot-p20/board/plexus/p20/readme.txt

 This is the buildroot basic board support for the Plexus P/20

-This is a m68010 based unix machine.
+The Plexus P/20 is is a m68010 based unix machine.
 More info at https://github.com/misterblack1/plexus-p20

 Limitations
 ===========